Margerie Venables Taylor: Early life and education

 Margerie Venables Taylor was born in 1881.
 She was a native of Chester in Cheshire.
 Her parents were Henry Taylor, a historian and antiquarian, and his wife, Agnes née Venables.
-She was educated at Queen's School, Chester and Somerville College, Oxford, where she took the examinations but, as a woman, at that date could not be awarded a degree.
+She was educated at Queen's School, Chester and Somerville College, Oxford, where she took finals in Modern History in 1903 but, as a woman, at that date could not be awarded a degree.
+Oxford later changed its rules and women were allowed to be admitted to degrees, and Taylor was one of the first women to graduate: on 30 October 1920, she received Bachelor of Arts (BA) and Master of Arts (MA Oxon) degrees.